christinapramode/ImageInterpolation/README.md

 For further optimization, we use ***intrinsics functions*** to perform SIMD (Single Instruction Multiple Data) operations in the function definition to compute the values of the extra output pixels.

-Details on C66x intrinsics are avaliable at Texas Instruments' TMS320C6000 Programmer's Guide -
+Details on C66x intrinsics are available at Texas Instruments' TMS320C6000 Programmer's Guide -
 - https://www.ti.com/lit/ug/spru198k/spru198k.pdf

 #### Refer to "ImageInterpOptimized.txt" for the full code